 Many projects in our lab begin with the amino acid TRYPTOPHAN.
 This indole-containing molecule can be routed down a variety of pathways to generate chemical diversity.
 The first studies in my group focused on bisindoles called “cladoniamides.”
 We asked: how can this unusual scaffold be generated?
 It turns out that nature employs a widely used pathway to molecules called “indolocarbazoles” and adds in flavin-dependent monooxygenases, methyltransferases, and non-enzymatic chemistry to facilitate the astonishing rearrangement that gives the cladoniamide structure (see figure at right, or read our review on this area).

 Lately, our group has begun to focus on X-RAY CRYSTALLOGRAPHY.
+You can see our recent study on an O2, PLP-dependent hydroxylase published in ACS Chemical Biology in 2018.
 At the same time, we continue to pursue our work on elucidation of pathways to interesting natural products.
 Furthermore, our group is starting to expand into bacteria and pathways that play a key role in human biology.

 We are currently seeking outstanding postdoctoral fellows to join our group.
-Please email me (firstname.lastname@example.org) with your CV and statement of interest.
-Postdoctoral fellows with experience in bacterial genetics and X-ray crystallography are especially welcomed to apply.
+Please email me (email@example.com) with your CV and statement of interest.
+Postdoctoral fellows with experience in bacterial genetics, chemistry, and X-ray crystallography are especially welcomed to apply.

 Graduate student inquiries are welcome.
 A prerequisite to admission into my group is admission into Chemistry – please see the Chemistry homepage for more information (https://www.chem.ubc.ca/graduate-admissions).